-- Blood glucose (Hemoglobin A1c), which is a marker for type 2 diabetes.
+- Blood glucose (Hemoglobin A1c) is a marker for type 2 diabetes.
 As type 2 diabetes starts to develop, the body becomes less sensitive to insulin and the insulin resistance also leads to inflammation.
 A vicious cycle can result, with more inflammation causing more insulin resistance and vice versa.
 Blood sugar levels creep higher and higher, eventually resulting in type 2 diabetes.

 Your Inflammation Profile results will provide you with next steps for any areas of concern or any deficiencies that may need to be addressed.

 - Linoleic acid (LA)